CHR. Did you meet with no other assault as you came?

 so confidently yonder to look for that

-treasure, which this woman, but for looking behind her, after (for we read not that
+treasure, which this woman, but for looking behind her,

 she stepped one foot out of the way) was